pyta-uoft/pyta/README.md

 If you're developing PyTA:

 1. First, clone this repository.
+2. Install [`uv`](https://docs.astral.sh/uv/getting-started/installation/), which is the tool we use to manage Python packages.
-2. Open a terminal in this repo, and run `pip install -e "./packages/python-ta-z3" "./packages/python-ta[dev, cfg, z3, watchdog]"` to install the dependencies.
+3. Open a terminal in this repo, and run `uv sync` to install the dependencies.
-3. Then run `pre-commit install` to install the pre-commit hooks (for automatically formatting and checking your code on each commit).
+4. Then run `uvx prek install` to install the pre-commit hooks (for automatically formatting and checking your code on each commit).

 While not strictly necessary for debugging, some debugging tools require [graphviz](https://www.graphviz.org/download/) to be installed on your system.